-The Real Reason I Had a Drug-Free Birth?
+The Real Reason I Had A Drug-Free Birth?
 I'm Cheap

 In some mommy circles, I’m something of an unintended hero.
-Every time I'm chatting with a new group of mom friends and the time comes to share birth stories mine is always short and sweet.
+Every time I’m chatting with a new group of mom friends and the time comes to share birth stories, mine is always short and sweet.

-“My water broke in the middle of the night,” I always start, sharing the details of the birth of my now four-year-old.
-The same thing happened with my oldest son—now 8-years-old—nearly to the minute.
+“My water broke in the middle of the night,” I always start, sharing the details of the birth of my now 4-year-old.
+The same thing happened with my oldest son—now 8 years old—nearly to the minute.
 The first time, I wasn’t sure what to do, so I wrapped a thick blanket up and between my legs like a diaper and told my husband it was time to go to the hospital.
-They weren’t ready for us; the baby was coming a couple of weeks early so we were ushered into a room that looked more like a storage closet.
+They weren’t ready for us ― the baby was coming a couple of weeks early ― so we were ushered into a room that looked more like a storage closet.
 My stomach rumbled while I waited on contractions that never came, and I eventually had to be induced.
 But at that point, I couldn’t eat.

 The second time was different.
 I was a pro now.
 I ate a banana, determined not to go into labor hungry this time.
 And as the first contractions started, I put a towel down on the floor and quickly typed out notes to email to the colleague who would need to take over my duties the next day.